 ✓ Use Virtualizer Virtualizer type: Min. page count: 3 • File This virtualizer helps reducing n are: nemory usage by ca ching report pages in files on disk.
 Cache folder will be: jasperreports_cache\ .
-The paramet ers Min. page count: - The further of the report will minimum of pages I be cached on disk. the report has to have in order for caching to start.
-For example, if this is set to 2, page 3 and Each page as separate file! b All cache files will be deleted no later than on applic ation exit.
+The paramet ters the report has to have in order for caching to start.
+For example, if this is set to 2, page 3 an Each page as separate file! d All cache files will be deleted no later than on applic ation exit.